thoughtbot/factory_bot_rails/README.md

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install factory_girl_rails

 ## Configuration

-With the gem inside both `:development` and `:test` groups, Factory Girl will automatically become your fixture replacement when using rails generators.
-By default, Rails will attempt to create your factories inside of `spec/factories`.
+With the gem inside both `:development` and `:test` groups, Factory Girl will automatically become your fixture replacement when using Rails generators.
+By default, Rails will attempt to create your factories in `test/factories`.

 To change this default, if you're using RSpec as your test framework for instance, add the following to your `config/application.rb`: